hoopsplaybook.ca

 5 holds the other corner, there are two double gaps.

-2 can pass and hold on a dynamic pass.
-If 3 has no play, 5 blast cuts and 3 swings the ball, or 2 backcuts and 4 blast cuts immediately (back where the ball came from) for a pass-hold-cut-fill sequence, instead of pass-cut-hold-fill on a basket cut.
+2 can pass and hold on a dynamic, uphill pass.
+If 3 does not shoot or attack, 5 blast cuts and 3 swings the ball, or 2 backcuts and 4 blast cuts immediately (back where the ball came from), for a pass-hold-cut-fill sequence, instead of pass-cut-hold-fill on a basket cut.
+Another option is a downscreen for 4.

 sketch